3-RRC: Wire Encoding, Constants, and Numeric Assignments¶

 Field 2 - Message Identifier¶

-This is a byte string chosen by the sender.
+This is an 8-byte random identifier chosen by the sender using a cryptographically secure random source (e.g., os.urandom(8)).
 It must be unique within the scope of the sender’s current session.
-It does not need to be globally unique, cryptographically strong, or persistent across reconnects.
+It does not need to be globally unique or persistent across reconnects.
 It exists so implementations can correlate messages if they care to.

 Field 3 - Timestamp¶

 This is an unsigned integer representing milliseconds since the Unix epoch, according to the sender’s clock.
+CBOR encodes this as a 64-bit unsigned integer (type byte + 8 data bytes).
 It is advisory only.
 No one is expected to agree on time.

 Field 4 - Sender Identity¶

-This is a byte string containing the Reticulum identity hash of the sender.
+This is a 16-byte value containing the Reticulum identity hash of the sender encoded as a CBOR byte string.
 This field is mandatory even though the Link already authenticates the peer, because forwarded messages need an explicit source identifier.

 Field 5 - Room Name¶